Appare-Ranman!: Production and release

 On October 12, 2019, P.A.
-Works announced that they are producing the 13-episode original anime television series directed and written by Masakazu Hashimoto.
-Yurie Oohigashi is designing the characters based on the original designs by Ahndongshik, with Shiho Takeuchi handling mechanical designs, and Evan Call composing the series' music.
-Mia Regina performs the series' opening theme song "I got it!" and the ending song is performed by Showtaro Morikubo.
-It aired from April 10 to September 25, 2020 on Tokyo MX.
-On April 17, 2020, it was announced that airings of episode 4 and onward were delayed due to the effects of the ongoing COVID-19 pandemic.
+Works announced that they were producing the 13-episode original anime television series directed and written by Masakazu Hashimoto.
+Yurie Oohigashi designed the characters based on the original designs by Ahndongshik, with Shiho Takeuchi handling mechanical designs, and Evan Call composing the series' music.
+Mia Regina performed the series' opening theme song "I got it!" while the ending song was performed by Showtaro Morikubo.
+It aired from April 10 to September 25, 2020, on AT-X and other networks.
+On April 17, 2020, it was announced that airings of episode 4 and onward were delayed due to the effects of the COVID-19 pandemic.
 On June 9, 2020, it was announced that the anime would restart on July 3, 2020, and the fourth episode premiered on July 24, 2020.